 Research motivation

-The evidence available from VA to diagnose causes of death must be assessed, to establish the reliability and utility of SRS data.
+The evidence available from the VA to diagnose causes of death must be assessed to establish the reliability and utility of SRS data.
 The diagnosis of VA may be influenced by many factors, such as questionnaire design, interviewer skills, characteristics of respondents (including proximity to the deceased), recall period for interviews, and methods for determining the cause of death.
 Given these potential sources of bias, the World Health Organization recommends conducting scientific research to assess the quality of VA’s cause of death, hence necessitating this study.

 Research objectives